Atlas-OS/Atlas/docs/CONTRIBUTING.md

 - Fixing a bug
 - Reporting an issue

 # 3.1.
-Adding to the code.
+Adding to the code
 When contributing, please be mindful of what you are doing.
 Think of these while contributing:
 - Will this break anything?
 Can it be fixed while keeping the improvement?